post-kerbin-mining-corporation/MkIVSystem/readme.txt

 You are free to share and adapt the materials only for non-commercial purposes and when providing appropriate attribution.
 Any derivatives must be distributed under the same license.

 This mod bundles three plugins:

-BDAnimationModules (v0.6.1) is distributed under its own licence (CC-BY-SA).
-Please find source code and more details at https://github.com/BahamutoD/BDAnimationModules/releases/

-Interstellar Fuel Switch is distributed under its own licence (CC-NC-SA).
-Please find source code and more details at https://github.com/sswelm/KSPInterstellar/tree/master/FuelSwitch

 Firespitter is distributed under its own licence.
 Please find source code and more details at http://snjo.github.io/